 The Isle of Skye has several lighthouses, but some say that the Neist Point Lighthouse is the most dramatic.
 It was built in 1900 and has since been updated to an automated lighting system.
 The light is 140 feet above sea level and can be seen up to 16 nautical miles offshore.

-The keeper’s cottages that surround the main tower are privately owned, and for a few years were holiday rentals, but they don’t seem to have been used for awhile.
-If someone would fix them up again, I would love to spend a weekend staying at the Neist Point lighthouse!
+The keeper’s cottages that surround the Neist Lighthouse main tower are privately owned.
+For a few years were holiday rentals, but they don’t seem to have been used for awhile.
+If someone would fix them up again, I would love to spend a weekend staying at the Neist Point lighthouse bed and breakfast!
 How neat would it be to sleep inside a lighthouse!

-- Be prepared for the single lane road that you have to drive on to get to Neist Point.
+- Be prepared for the single lane road that you have to drive on to get to Neist Point Scotland.
 Make sure you understand the driving rules.

 - Wear proper shoes as the beginning and end of the hike are steep.